 Large manufacturing companies often have teams of attorneys to combat personal injury claims.
 You should not attempt to pursue a case alone.
 Without legal representation, these corporations may try to take advantage of you.

-Call our office today to start working with a Charlottesville defective products lawyer.
+Call our office today to start working with a Charlottesville defective products attorney.
 The attorneys at our firm could guide you through every aspect of your case.